 Chicken tikka masala

-Looking for a warm, satisfying, and spicy meal for your pressure cooker?
+Looking to add some spice to your warm, satisfying pressure cooker meal?
 Then this one is for you.
 Tracee Yablon Brenner, RD, a registered dietitian and certified holistic health counselor of Triad to Wellness, created this tasty and healthy version of chicken tikka masala, packed with cauliflower, tomatoes, carrots and spices.
 It’s perfect for a quick weeknight dinner, or a dinner party.

 Vegetable barley soup

-This completely vegan recipe for Instant Pot vegetable barley soup calls upon the flavors of mirepoix—the classic French trifecta of onions, carrots, and celery.
-Sharon Palmer, RDN, the plant-powered dietitian nutritionist, advises, “You can mix up this recipe a bit by swapping out some of the veggies—for example, try bell pepper, green beans, or peas instead of celery, carrots, or mushrooms.
-You can also trade barley for another grain, such as quinoa, farro, or sorghum.
+This completely vegan recipe for Instant Pot vegetable barley soup calls upon the flavors of mirepoix—the classic French trifecta of onions, carrots and celery.
+Sharon Palmer, RDN, the plant-powered dietitian nutritionist, advises, “You can mix up this recipe a bit by swapping out some of the veggies—for example, try bell pepper, green beans or peas instead of celery, carrots or mushrooms.
+You can also trade barley for another grain, such as quinoa, farro or sorghum.
 To make it richer and more satisfying, add one cup of lentils.”
-(Check out these natural flu remedies.)

 Black-eyed peas and greens